zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_granular.rst

 The *coeff_restitution* model is useful when a specific normal coefficient of restitution :math:`e` is required.
-In these models, the normal coefficient of restitution :math:`e` is specified as an input.
-Following the approach of :ref:`(Brilliantov et al) <Brill1996>`, when using the *hooke* normal model, *coeff_restitution* calculates the damping coefficient as:
+In these models, the normal coefficient of restitution :math:`e` is specified as an input in place of the usual :math:`\eta_{n0}` value in the normal model.
+Following the approach of :ref:`(Brilliantov et al) <Brill1996>`, when using the *hooke* normal model, *coeff_restitution* then calculates the damping coefficient as:

 .. math::